Sacrament of Confirmation

 Those who have been baptized complete their Christian Initiation with the Sacrament of Confirmation.
 By the laying on of hands and the anointing with Chrism, they receive the Holy Spirit to strengthen them in living as a Disciple of Christ.
 The sacrament of Confirmation has its origins in the early church as seen in Acts 8:14–17, 9:17, 19:6, and Hebrews 6:2, which speak of a laying on of hands for the purpose of bestowing the Holy Spirit.

 We welcome all youth who wish to receive the sacrament of confirmation.
 At Sacred Heart, this sacrament is usually conferred in the eighth grade, but we will work with youth of any age.
 Our diocese requires two years of preparation for this event.
-The first year can be completed in our regular Faith Formation Program, held on Sunday mornings or through enrollment at a Catholic School where Religion is taught.
-The second-year preparation considers of 10-12 evening sessions schedule from September through April.
+The first year is completed in our regular Sunday Middle School Youth Group Program or through enrollment at a Catholic School where Religion is taught.
+The second-year preparation for all teens takes place mainly within the Sunday Middle School Youth meetings.
 Fr.
-Kevin and some great parent volunteers, facilitate these engaging sessions.
+Kevin and lay adults facilitate these engaging sessions.
 Participation in a one-day retreat and some online course work may also be required.

 Registration for both years of preparation open in June.
 Please contact Lisa, our Faith Formation Director, (727-541-4447 or firstname.lastname@example.org) with questions or for additional information.